 An initial examination of the data from previous years prove the EPP is teaching the InTASC Standards well.
 Data from prior year candidates indicated additional assistance was needed in the area of classroom management.
 In a report from local partner schools demonstrating EPP Graduates TLE performance one of the highest score averages was in the area of classroom management.
 This includes both initial and advanced candidates and indicates the EPP emphasis on classroom management in education courses has had a direct impact on completer performance.
-Additional analysis of the data will take place once it is made available by the SDE.
+Additional data illustrated that continued professional leadership is an area where graduates would have liked more assistance.
+Reestablishment of the Education Advisory Council allows for further opportunities to prepare graduates for professional opportunities.